richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

     * In this case, the `ImageAction` parameter is set to `GenerateNormalizedImagePerPage`, which means the indexer will generate a normalized image for each page of a document
   * Also inside the `{...}` block, the `SkillsetName` property is set to `skillsetName`
     * This means the indexer will use the skillset named `skillsetName` to transform and enrich your data during indexing
-* `indexer.OutputFieldMappings...` adds a field mapping to the indexer’s output field mappings
+* `indexer.OutputFieldMappings...` adds indexer output field mappings
-  * A field mapping defines how a field in your data source maps to a field in your index
+  * `/document/normalized_images/*/text` is mapped to the `text` field in your index
-  * In this case, the `/document/normalized_images/*/text` field in your data source is mapped to the `text` field in your index
+  * `/document/content/keyphrases` is mapped to the `keyphrases` field in your index
+* `indexerClient.DeleteIndexer...` deletes any existing indexer with the same name using the `SearchIndexer` object
 * `indexerClient.CreateIndexer...` creates a new indexer using the `SearchIndexer` object

 -----